Foreign relations of India: East

 A Chinese container ship unloads cargo at the Jawaharlal Nehru Port in India.
-Bilateral trade between the two countries has surpassed US$65 billion by 2015 making China the single largest trading partner of India.
+Bilateral trade between the two countries had surpassed US$65 billion by 2015, making China the single largest trading partner of India.

 Despite lingering suspicions remaining from the 1962 Sino-Indian War, the 1967 Nathu La and Cho La incidents, and continuing boundary disputes over Aksai Chin and Arunachal Pradesh, Sino-Indian relations have improved gradually since 1988.
 Both countries have sought to reduce tensions along the frontier, expand trade and cultural ties, and normalise relations.
 A series of high-level visits between the two nations have helped improve relations.
-In December 1996, PRC President Jiang Zemin visited India during a tour of South Asia.
+In December 1996, Chinese President Jiang Zemin visited India during a tour of South Asia.
 While in New Delhi, he signed with the Indian prime minister a series of confidence-building measures for the disputed borders.
-Sino-Indian relations suffered a brief setback in May 1998 when the Indian Defence minister justified the country's nuclear tests by citing potential threats from the PRC.
+Sino-Indian relations suffered a brief setback in May 1998 when the Indian Defence Minister justified the country's nuclear tests by citing potential threats from China.
 However, in June 1999, during the Kargil crisis, then-External Affairs Minister Jaswant Singh visited Beijing and stated that India did not consider China a threat.
-By 2001, relations between India and the PRC were on the mend, and the two sides handled the move from Tibet to India of the 17th Karmapa in January 2000 with delicacy and tact.
+By 2001, relations between India and China were on the mend, and the two sides handled the move from Tibet to India of the 17th Karmapa in January 2000 with delicacy and tact.
 In 2003, India formally recognised Tibet as a part of China, and China recognised Sikkim as a formal part of India in 2004.